Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

      * For some features of the IEEE 2030.5 has to enter the details ( attributes) undergo testing this is handeled by the form .
 The react part of the front end will communicate to the middleware in the form of request and response.

 ## Behaviour Driven automated test set up
     * One of the most import part of the software testing is Cucumber , the Cucumber is bebaviour driven testing tool , open source this tool can help to do the test set up and the test procedures and matching with the expected values .

  ## An example testing procedure from the IEEE 2030.5 Core tests .
  * Basice EndDevice Test (Core 008 in Suspec Doc)
  *  Purpose : The basic end device test verifies the REF-Client can find or POST its EndDevice instance from the IEEE 2030.5 server and can use the resource information, including SFDI, LDFI, FunctionSetAssignmentsListLink, SubscriptionListLink, and LogEventListLink.
  * Set Up : Verify a DeviceCapability resource exists on the REF-Server, which includes a link to EndDeviceListLink and its subordinate resources.
             Pre-register an EndDevice instance for the REF-Client device, including all following attributes.
 For example, SFDI, LFDI, FunctionSetAssignments.
  * Procedure :
 1. Retrieve the DeviceCapability resource from the REF-Server using the supported HTTP and IP address and find the EndDeviceListLink element.
 2. Perform a HTTP GET operatoin on the EndDeviceListLink URI and search through the EndDeviceList payload to find if an EndDevice instance is included that matches the identity of the REF-Client device.
 For example, SFDI/LFDI.
 If found, skip next step.
 3. If no such EndDevice instance is found in the EndDeviceList, do a POST of an EndDevice instance, which includes the following elements.
 For example, SFDI/LFDI and changedTime elements.
 The REF-Server shall respond with a 201 Created HTTP response code based on the handling of the POST payload and a Location header indicating the URI of the created resource on the REF-Server.
 4. Using the Location of the created EndDevice instance returned by the REF-Server, perform a HTTP GET operation on that Location.
 On successful GET operation, the EndDevice instance payload returned by the REF-Server shall include relevant subordinate resources assigned to the REF-Client.
 For example SubscriptionListLink, RegistrationLink, FunctionSetAssignmentsListLink, SFDI/LFDI, and others.
 5. Process the EndDevice instance returned by the REF-Server and perform a HTTP GET operatoin on the FunctionSetAssignmentsListLink to retrieve the various FSA-assigned resources assigned to the REF-Client.

-* Pass/Fail Criteria
+* Pass/Fail Criteria :
 REF-Client requested and received the DeviceCapability resource on the REF-Server using the HTTP configuration information provided.
 REF-Server responded with 200 OK and returned a conformant payload for its DeviceCapability.
 REF-Server returned an EndDeviceList payload in response to the REF-Client HTTP GET request.
 If the REF-Client is preregistered, the REF-Server should include an EndDevice instance associated with it.
 Otherwise, the EndDeviceList payload will not include the instance for the REF-Client in which case the REF-Client shall POST its own instance to the REF-Server.
 If no EndDevice instance was found with the same identification as the REF-Client, it did a successful HTTP POST operation of its own EndDevice instance to the REF-Server.
 REF-Server successfully processed the HTTP POST operation from the REF-Client by creating a new EndDevice instance under the EndDeviceListLink resource and returned a 201 Created response with Location header indicating the URI of the newly created resource.
 If no such EndDevice instance is found in the EndDeviceList, do a POST of an EndDevice instance, which includes mandatory elements.
 For example, SFDI/LFDI and changedTime elements.
 The REF-Server shall respond with a 201 Created HTTP response code based on the handling of the POST payload and a Location header indicating the URI of the created resource on the REF-Server.
 REF-Client, using the Location of the created EndDevice instance returned by the REF-Server, performed a HTTP GET operation on that Location.
 On successful GET operation, the EndDevice instance payload returned by the REF-Server shall include relevant subordinate resources assigned to the REF-Client.
 For example, SubscriptionListLink, RegistrationLink, FunctionSetAssignmentsListLink, SFDI/LFDI, and others.
 REF-Client processed the EndDevice instance returned by the REF-Server and did a HTTP GET on the FunctionSetAssignmentsListLink to retrieve the various FSA assigned resources assigned to the REF-Client.
+# Walk Through the example uisng the App.